PDC European Championships 2018: Odds and Betting Preview

 That means that our second favourite this week is The Gentle - Mensur Suljovic - who is quoted at 15/2 with 10Bet and SportPesa.
 The Austrian has been a consistent performer, and a winner, on the circuit this season and seems to be throwing his best darts right now.

-Peter ‘Snakebite’ Wright is the next name on the list at best odds of 10/1 with Unibet and 888Sport and beyond Rob Cross, the market starts to really drift.
+Peter ‘Snakebite’ Wright is the next name on the list at best odds of 10/1 with Unibet and beyond Rob Cross, the market starts to really drift.

 Among the list of outside bets are a number of players who have performed well this year and have even won tournaments in the absence of some of the big names.
 The list is led by Michael Smith at 20/1 with Ladbrokes and Coral and is followed up by Daryl Gurney at best odds of 25/1 with Betway and 10Bet.

 2018 has seen a welcome return to form for James Wade who made it to the final of the European Trophy before being outclassed by Michael Van Gerwen.
-The Machine has remodelled his action and will attract some interest at a top price of 28/1 with MarathonBet and 888Sport.
+The Machine has remodelled his action and will attract some interest at a top price of 28/1 with MarathonBet.

 Moving through the field, Adrian Lewis and Dave Chisnall can both be claimed at a best of 40/1 with Betway while Gerwyn Price who has been in good form and is placed third in the Order of Merit, looks generous this week at a top price of 66/1 with Ladbrokes and Coral.